sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

  - (Optional) PWM signals for speed adjustments

 ## How does a Motor Work?
-Watch this short video on how the DC motors we will be using work.
+Watch this video on how the DC motors work.
 TL;DR: DC motors take advantage of the Lorentz force to produce a torque.

 ## Motor Setup
 Follow the club instructions on building the actual robot.
 Here's a diagram for how the L298N motor controller should be hooked up to the Arduino: